 Reason is split between two secondary abilities: Logic and Memory.
 Logic, often shortened to Rsn (log), denotes raw cerebral capability.
 It is an indicator of a character's ability to learn and create, not to mention the ability to think in multiple languages; logic helps when learning either geometry or German.
 The vast majority of knowledge-based talents (such as Law, Medicine and their ilk) will refer to Logic, as they are based on years of study on top of practical experience both in school and 'on the job'.

-Memory, abbreviated Rsn (mem), dictates your character's ability to recall their past experiences, including facets of both short and long term memory.
-This is utilized when trying to remember the features of a person's face, specific details of an encounter, or even the schematics of a device you've invented after some villain makes off with them.
-Memory also comes into play with psionic and matter control powers, and can determine how many of the former can be maintained simultaneously - and how versatile the latter can be.
+Memory, abbreviated Rsn (mem), dictates your character's ability to recall their past experiences, including facets of both short and long-term memory.
+This is utilized for recalling the features of a person's face, specific details of an encounter, or even the schematics of a device you've invented after some villain makes off with them.
+Memory also comes into play with psionic and matter control powers, and can determine how many of the former can be maintained simultaneously, and how versatile the latter can be.

 |Fe 2||Understands only the simplest machines, limited intellect|